-- the improper use of knowledge, power or position for personal gain or the advantage of others - acting dishonestly or unfairly, or breaching public trust - a member of the public influencing or trying to influence a public official to use their position in a way that is dishonest, biased or breaches public trust.
+- the improper use of knowledge, power or position for personal gain or the advantage of others - > acting dishonestly or unfairly, or breaching public trust - a Council official using their position in a way that is dishonest, biased or breaches public trust b.
+Maladministration

-For more information about corrupt conduct, see the NSW Ombudsman's guideline on what can be reported.
+For more information about corrupt conduct, see the NSW Ombudsman's guideline on "what can be reported".
 A copy can be obtained from www.ombo.nsw.gov.au or by contacting the disclosures coordinator.